 Another very common human error is to suppose that God perceives the world in exactly the same way that we individual human beings perceive it.
-So, for example, if something causes us pain, discomfort, suffering, or unhappiness, which experience leads us to regard it as bad, then God, in Its infinite knowledge and goodness, must perceive it in the same way, and also regard it as bad.
+So, for example, if something causes us pain, discomfort, suffering, or unhappiness, which experience leads us to regard it as bad, then God, in Its infinite knowledge and goodness, must perceive it in the same way, and must also regard it as bad.
 This childishly mistaken view of God’s nature puzzles many people and makes them wonder why God doesn’t act so as to alleviate our or some other person’s pain, misery, or suffering.
 The widespread failure to understand this fundamental difference between the way that God perceives the world, and how we finite, mortal creatures perceive it, leads many people to become angered or perplexed by God’s inaction at what they regard as the world’s many injustices.

 Philosophers and theologians call this the Problem of Evil: Why is there evil in the world, and why do bad things happen to good people, if the world was created by an omniscient, omnipotent, and benevolent Creator?

 It is a tenet of pretty nearly every religion that God is the Creator of all Life on Earth.
 But we extremely selfish and self-centred human beings very easily forget this important fact by assuming that we are more important to God than other organisms.
-We must also remember that the way that we perceive certain organisms, whether as terrifying, disgusting, repulsive, or horrid, is most certainly not the way that God regards them, since God created them and, moreover, God cannot be harmed by them, as we can.
+We must also remember that the particular way that we perceive certain organisms, whether as terrifying, disgusting, repulsive, or horrid, is most certainly not the way that God regards them, since God created them and, moreover, It cannot be harmed by them, as we can.

-If God is the Creator of all Life, which means that all life forms have equal importance for God, and since life must consume other life forms in order to survive, then it follows that, in God’s view – which, let us remember, is very different from our limited and selfish human view – it does not matter which individual life form consumes which other individual life form.
+If God is the Creator of all Life, which means that all life forms have equal importance for God, and since individual life forms must consume other life forms in order to survive, then it follows that, in God’s view – which, let us remember, is very different from our limited and selfish human view – it does not matter which individual life form consumes which other individual life form.
 Thus, in God’s view, a human being killing and consuming a tiger, vulture, or shark is no different from a tiger, vulture, or shark killing or consuming a human being.
 To God, the locusts that devour our crops, the microbes that make us sick or cause our deaths, and the predators such as wolves, bears, lions, tigers, and crocodiles that formerly attacked and consumed humans regularly in the past are not calamities, as we regard them.
 Even war, which most of us regard as an unmitigated calamity and one of the greatest of all evils, also serves the very useful purpose, from Nature’s point of view, of reducing our numbers whenever we have become too numerous.
 In other words, what would be considered as an injustice, calamity, plague, or unmitigated evil when considered from our narrow human perspective and values may appear very differently to God.

 God probably invented pain and pleasure as means to protect animals from harm and to motivate them to strive to do certain necessary things, such as eating, drinking, and reproducing.
 Prior to the invention of pain, God probably observed that animals often suffered damage to their bodies, which damage may have led to their deaths, because they were not aware of this damage, or even if they were, they were not motivated to do anything about it.
 Those afflicted with leprosy, for example, may inadvertently burn parts of their body because their nerve endings have been completely dulled by the disease, so that they no longer experience pain in those parts.
 But even though God invented and instilled pain in animals in order to preserve them from harm, clearly, since God is not mortal, God does not experience pain.
 Hence, the common plaint made by some people that God is not just or caring because It does nothing to alleviate their suffering overlooks this rather important fact about God and pain, and about suffering in general.